kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

 * implement the required UI and GraphQL changes
 * create knative-functions module for kyma installer
-* implement an upgrade job
+* implement an migration job

 ## Additional Thoughts
 * it might be necessary to run multiple function controllers in the same cluster that reconcile the same CRD. (e.g. one that schedules the function locally, on that schedules it in a different cluster).
 The knative-function CRD should be implemented in a way to support this.